Cluster analysis is the process of grouping similar variables within the application of business analytics and data mining.

-In the image below, you can see that eight stores have been clustered by category.
+In the image below, you can see that we have clustered eight stores by category.
 This means that store 1, 3, 4, 5 and 7 will receive the same product range for hair care.
-This is because these stores are similar in terms performance data, target market, LSM etc. for the hair care category.
+This is because these stores are similar in terms of performance data, target market, LSM etc. for the hair care category.

 Example of category-based clustering

 If you want to implement cluster analysis in your retail business, there are a few actions you can take.
 Presented in phases, within each phase are steps that can help you your cluster analysis efforts.

 PHASE 1: PREPARE THE DATA AND DEVELOP YOUR PLAN

 - What data sources do you have access to and would like to use?

 - What are the benefits you want to achieve by implementing this process into the business’ category management plan?